-This post is courtesy of my sweet and godly mom…enjoy, and have a blessed Christmas day!
+This post is courtesy of my sweet and godly mom…enjoy, and have a blessed day!

-This post is courtesy of my sweet and godly mom…enjoy, and have a blessed Christmas day!
+This post is courtesy of my sweet and godly mom…enjoy, and have a blessed day!

 In early December, my friend Kim called with a brilliant Christmas gift idea.
 She needed to borrow my springform pan to carry it off.
 Why?
 Because cream cheese was on sale for .59 cents a package!
 And because cheesecakes make such delectable gifts!
 With her springform pan and mine, she could save a lot of time baking two at a time.
 So we both stocked up on cream cheese and got busy!